dropofwill/nlp-predicting-turn-types/README.md

 NLP Problem Set 3
 ===============

-**TODO:**
+## TODO

+More feature extraction (see feature ideas)

 Preprocessing the text data: remove \*, repair turns <>, cleanup brackets \[\]

-Better feature extraction and selection (see feature ideas)

 Combining feature different feature selection techniques with a feature union, possibly in the pipeline, [like here](http://zacstewart.com/2014/08/05/pipelines-of-featureunions-of-pipelines.html)?

-### Feature ideas:
+## Feature ideas:

 Question words as features: how, what, where, when, who, etc.?

-Features that won't be image content specific:
+*Features that won't be image content specific:*

-  Use of function words?
+Semantic parsing

-  Semantic parsing/Name Entity Recognition
+Name Entity Recognition

 Syntactic features